Armando Xavier Ochoa

-Armando Xavier Ochoa, D.D., (born April 9, 1943) is an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Fresno in California (2011 to 2019), bishop of the Diocese of El Paso in Texas (1996 to 2011) and auxiliary bishop of the Archdiocese of Los Angeles in California (1986 to 1996).
+Armando Xavier Ochoa (born April 9, 1943) is an American Catholic retired prelate who served as bishop of Fresno in California (2011 to 2019), bishop of El Paso in Texas (1996 to 2011) and as an auxiliary bishop for the Archdiocese of Los Angeles in California (1986 to 1996).

 Biography

 Early life

 Armando Xavier Ochoa was born on April 9, 1943, in Oxnard, California.
 The second child of Angel and Mary Ochoa, he attended Santa Clara Elementary School in that city.
-Ochoa graduated from Santa Clara High School in 1961, then entered St. John’s Seminary College in Camarillo, California, in 1962 and later, St. John’s Seminary School of Theology in Camarillo.
+Ochoa graduated from Santa Clara High School in 1961, then entered St. John's Seminary College in Camarillo, California, in 1962 and later, St. John's Seminary School of Theology in Camarillo.

 Priesthood

 Ochoa was ordained into the priesthood by Cardinal Timothy Manning for the Archdiocese of Los Angeles on May 23, 1970.
 After his ordination, Ochoa was assigned as assistant pastor over time at three parishes in Southern California: